Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 First aid training can be physically demanding.
 During class, participate as fully as you can.
 If you have any medical concerns or are worried about whether it’s safe to take a first aid class, chat with the first aid agency and your doctor.

 Don’t take phone calls in class unless it’s an emergency.
 If you have to take a call, leave the room immediately and take it in the hallway.
 Return to class as soon as possible to avoid missing too much.
-Checking social media/texting in class is very distracting to others.
+Checking social media or texting in class is very distracting to others.
 Save this for your breaks.

 If you don’t understand something the instructor says, ask them to repeat it or explain it.
 If you don’t ask the question, you won’t know the answer, and there may be a test question on this topic.
 Remember, if you have a question, chances are someone else in the class has the same question.
 The only silly question is the one you don’t ask.